dacobos/python_libs/README.md

      C:\path\where\wheel\is\> pip install PyQt4-4.11.4-cp35-none-win_amd64.whl

-#2) ZIP_HELPER.PY: This Library allows to compress a file or folder from python.

-     Depends:
-     zipfile library

-     Arguments:
-     String: Full path of folder of file to be commpressed

-     Usage:
-     from zip_helper import zipper
-     zipper('/home/username/folder')

-    Returns:
-     Full path and name of zip file

-#3) LOG_HELPER.PY: This library redirects the stdoutput to a .log file

-     Depends:
-     sys library

-     Arguments:
-     String: Full path of logfile.log

-     Usage:
-     To start logging instance an object from the class Logger to the sys.stdout: sys.stdout = Logger(../logfile.log) To clear the logfile use: sys.stdout.clear(../logfile.log)

-#4) EXCEL_HELPER.PY This library simplify the reading and writing of excel files using the best combination of  xlrd and openpyxl
+#3) EXCEL_HELPER.PY This library simplify the reading and writing of excel files using the best combination of  xlrd and openpyxl

       Depends:
       xlrd, openpyxl